 Enter a park or place name into the website search bar to locate information about a particular park within Parks Victoria managed estate.

-- Maritime Safety Victoria has a list of Waterway managers.
+- Safe Transport Victoria has a list of Waterway managers.

 - Use Google search, with the name of the park or waterway where you would like to host your event.
 Generally, the land manager will come up in the first few results.

 If you are still unsure, please email us with a map clearly outlining where you would like to hold your event and we can advise you if your chosen location is managed by Parks Victoria.